Car Buying Tips from Insurance Experts

 Cars that attract thieves

 The thought of being a car theft victim one day rarely crosses our minds, and it could be the last thing you think of before buying a car.
 But the truth is, some cars are pure magnets to thieves.
-Because of that, car insurance companies incur hefty amounts to the owners to offset the loss.
+Because of that, car insurance companies incur hefty amounts for the owners to offset the loss.

 Despite what many people believe, thieves don’t only target a real “head-turner.”
-The reality is, thieves, target regular cars in high demand to strip them for parts, re-sell them to unsuspecting consumers and even export them outside Saudi, as Okaz local newspaper reported.
+The reality is thieves, target regular cars in high demand to strip them for parts, re-sell them to unsuspecting consumers and even export them outside Saudi, as Okaz local newspaper reported.